 Edinburgh International Magic Festival: Founded in 2010, EIMF is an annual festival that promotes magic as an art form and celebrates the limitless possibilities of human imagination.
 With events taking place across Edinburgh, the festival also aims to produce new work which celebrates the city’s heritage in innovative and exciting ways.

-Dead by Dawn: Scotland's international horror film festival takes place each year at Edinburgh Filmhouse.
+Dead by Dawn: Scotland's international horror film festival.
 Showcasing a mix of premieres, classics and short films, this is one for those that like a jump or two in their stories!

 Mercat Tours: Join the award-winning guides of Mercat Tours for a history walk or ghost tour - the perfect introduction to historical Edinburgh.